Working with the Vector Index

 Enabling the Vector Index for an Asset Collection

-Search on the top by name for AI Service
+Search on the top by name for AI Service, check it, and press next:

 It’s required to define the classes and properties which should be used by the Vector Index.